ryanachten/site/content/projects/cmdo.md

 ![cmdo model](https://github.com/ryanachten/cmdo/raw/main/docs/cmdo_model.png)

-Link for diagram on [excalidraw](https://excalidraw.com/#json=YE2cqmnn_FIxk8QtD0N2j,xWh6zPEesMg6VNe25SsYcg).

-cmdo is comprised of two main parts; a command runner (`commander` in the diagram above), which executes different `command`s based on the commands defined in `configuration`.
+cmdo is comprised of two main parts; a command runner (`commander` in the diagram above), which executes a terminal process for each command the configuration.

-The output from each `command` is piped both to stdout/stderr but also broadcasted via the `webserver` using websockets.
-The commando output is also stored `history` so that the command output can be loaded on refresh.
+The command output is piped is broadcasted via the `webserver` using websockets and piped to stdout/stderr.
+Commands can be individually stopped or started via the web view and the REST API, the resulting state update is then broadcasted via websockets.
+The command state and log history is also stored and served via a REST API so it can be persisted on page refresh.

-A web app consuming websocket output is served by cmdo.
+A web app listening to websocket and REST API endpoints is served by cmdo.
 This intentionally uses a no-build process to keep the dev experience simple.
 Preact, JS modules, JSDoc and CSS imports are used in favour of alternatives requiring a frontend build step.
 The web app provides different view and searching capabilities not found in the CLI tool alone.

 ### Prerequisites